Astrrra/FlipBIP/README.md

   - Wallets are saved to SD card upon creation in `apps_data/flipbip`
       - NOTE: `apps_data` folder must already exist on SD card!
   - Saved wallets can be viewed between app runs
-  - Wallets are encrypted with a randomly generated key, and that key is also encrypted
-      - `.flipbip.dat` and `.flipbip.key` files are both required to be in `apps_data/flipbip`
-      - Backups of both these files `.flipbip.dat.bak` and `.flipbip.key.bak` are also maintained
+  - Wallets are encrypted with a randomly generated key, and that key is stored in the secure enclave of the STM32WB55 MCU (slot 11).
+The same key is also used for encrypting the U2F files in the official U2F app.
+Slots 0-10 contain pre-shared factory keys that are the same for all devices, other slots are empty by default and are filled with randomly generated keys when used.
+The keys are non-extractable (if you manage to extract them from the secure enclave - please email astra@flipperzero.one with the key from slot 8 as a sample), therefore they can't be backed up (which is the whole point of the secure enclave).
+      - `.flipbip.dat` file is specific to your Flipper Zero, it can't be opened on any other Flipper Zero or any other device in general.
+      - `.flipbip.dat.bak` is created as a backup and never accessed, you can store it somewhere safe in case your SD card fails.
-      - If you want to externally back up your wallet, I recommend copying all these files, and storing the `key` and `dat` files seperately
+      - If you want to externally back up your wallet, it is recommended to store them separately from your Flipper Zero, as it has the encryption key to the files.
+      - If you lose your Flipper Zero, you lose the encryption key.
+Make sure to back up your seed phrase somewhere safe.
+You find it by opening any wallet (BTC/ETH/DOGE) on your device.
+      - Moving the SD card or wallet files from one Flipper Zero to the other will result in them not functioning due to the keys being different.
-  - NOTE: The wallets should be decently tough to crack off of a Flipper, however any Flipper with the app installed can load a wallet in the `apps_data/flipbip` directory if both the `key` and `dat` file are present.
+  - NOTE: The wallets should be close to impossible to crack off of a Flipper, however anyone with access to your Flipper with the app installed can load a wallet in the `apps_data/flipbip` directory.
 Therefore, it is HIGHLY RECOMMENDED to use the BIP39 passphrase functionality and store the passphrase in your brain or on paper separately from the Flipper!
 - BIP39 passphrase support
   - Configured in settings, not persisted between runs for security
 - Import your own mnemonic